Air quality index: Japan

 According to Japan Weather Association, Japan uses a different scale to measure the air quality index.

 Mexico

 The air quality in Mexico City is reported in IMECAs.
-The IMECA is calculated using the measurements of average times of the chemicals ozone (O3), sulphur dioxide (SO2), nitrogen dioxide (NO2), carbon monoxide (CO), particles smaller than 2.5 micrometers (PM2.5), and particles smaller than 10 micrometers (PM10).
+The IMECA is calculated using the measurements of average times of the chemicals ozone (O3), sulfur dioxide (SO2), nitrogen dioxide (NO2), carbon monoxide (CO), particles smaller than 2.5 micrometers (PM2.5), and particles smaller than 10 micrometers (PM10).

 Singapore

 Singapore uses the Pollutant Standards Index to report on its air quality, with details of the calculation similar but not identical to those used in Malaysia and Hong Kong.

 The PSI chart below is grouped by index values and descriptors, according to the National Environment Agency.

 South Korea

 The Ministry of Environment of South Korea uses the Comprehensive Air-quality Index (CAI) to describe the ambient air quality based on the health risks of air pollution.
 The index aims to help the public easily understand the air quality and protect people's health.
 The CAI is on a scale from 0 to 500, which is divided into six categories.
 The higher the CAI value, the greater the level of air pollution.

 Of values of the five air pollutants, the highest is the CAI value.
 The index also has associated health effects and a colour representation of the categories as shown below.

 The N Seoul Tower on Namsan Mountain in central Seoul, South Korea, is illuminated in blue, from sunset to 23:00 and 22:00 in winter, on days where the air quality in Seoul is 45 or less.
 During the spring of 2012, the Tower was lit up for 52 days, which is four days more than in 2011.